Premios Gardel: History

-After the ACE Awards (1992–1997) failed to become Argentina's standard music awards due to lack due to lack of support from the industry, the Gardel Awards appeared to take over that spot.
+After the ACE Awards (1992–1997) failed to become Argentina's standard music awards due to lack of support from the industry, the Gardel Awards appeared to take over that spot.

 The awards are named after Carlos Gardel, one of Argentina's earliest and most well-known popular music performers.

 The awards were organized by CAPIF with the first ceremony held in 1999 for music released between June 1, 1997, and November 30, 1998.
 The jury for the first awards comprised 500 members.

 In 2003, the voting committee was made "truly independent from the record companies, whose staffs can no longer vote," according to then-CAPIF executive director, Gabriel Salcedo.
 The jury increased to 1,500 members, including artists, producers, and journalists of "every musical genre".
 In the past, the Gardels were viewed as a "pat on the back" from the industry to its favorite, best-selling artists, but the revamped voting was viewed as giving transparency to the selection process and a new-found credibility to the awards themselves.